yktoo/yktoo.com/content/blog/posts/0272/index.en.md

 The plot is expectedly far from being original: the dystopian future, the bad guys, the good guys, love and, eventually, a happy end.
 The synopsis reminds of a dozen of other films at once, such as *The Lord of the Rings*, *Game of Thrones*, *Star Wars*.
 The same holds for the animation created for *The Astonishing*, and there's a problem there.

 During the show I couldn't help feeling I was watching yet another fantasy film, only with a soundtrack by Dream Theater.
 The feeling was aggravated by the fact the audience was seated.
 And I didn't like that.
-Furthermore, we love Dream Theater, as opposed to, say, {{< intref "0264" "Nightwish" >}}, not for the visual effects or an intricate plot, but for the MUSIC.
+Furthermore, we love Dream Theater, as opposed to, say, {{< a "0264" "Nightwish" >}}, not for the visual effects or an intricate plot, but for the MUSIC.
 And in that regard I think *The Astonishing* is simply weak, especially when it comes to melodic parts.

 It might be the factor of age or being short of ideas.
 On the other hand, we all know Dream Theater's works have been very different throughout its history, so it's very well possible the next one will be a jewel again.